tomjp90/web-scraping-challenge/README.md

 # Web Scraping

-This assignment will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+This assignment builds a web application that scrapes various websites for data related to the Mission to Mars and displays the all scraped information dynamic HTML page.
 The following outlines what has been done.

 ### Methods used to scrape:
 * BeautifulSoup